samfisherirl/Export-local-Steam-game-installs-and-paths/README.md

 need to remove duplicates, it does identify correct paths with some missing.
 Registry search being added.

--update: it currently includes duplicates but this will be fixed, along with better matching 12/24/22
+-update: it currently includes duplicates and a bad delimiter, this will be fixed.
  ![image](https://user-images.githubusercontent.com/98753696/210748958-695baac4-8bbe-4c0e-950d-3b9c1d762787.png)